The Impossible Leap in One Hundred Simple Steps

 The Impossible Leap in One Hundred Simple Steps is an album by the post-rock band From Monument to Masses.
-It was released in 2003, and was the band's second release on Dim Mak Records.
-As with other albums released by the group, there are numerous television, radio and film sound clips played within tracks, ranging from clips of George W Bush, to a Morpheus speech from the film The Matrix.
+It was released in 2003 and was the band's second release on Dim Mak Records.
+Like other albums by the group, there are numerous television, radio, and film sound clips played within tracks, ranging from clips of George W Bush, to a Morpheus speech from the film The Matrix.